khatrisid/Interview_Questions/README.rst

 Access Modifiers in Java:
 ===============================================================================

-The access modifiers in Java specifies the accessibility or scope of a field, method, constructor, or class.
-We can change the access level of fields, constructors, methods, and class by applying the access modifier on it.
+The access modifiers in Java specify the accessibility or scope of a field, method, constructor, or class.
+We can change the access level of fields, constructors, methods, and classes by applying the access modifier to it.

 There are four types of Java access modifiers:

 Private: The access level of a private modifier is only within the class.
 It cannot be accessed from outside the class.
 Default: The access level of a default modifier is only within the package.
 It cannot be accessed from outside the package.
 If you do not specify any access level, it will be the default.
-Protected: The access level of a protected modifier is within the package and outside the package through child class.
+Protected: The access level of a protected modifier is within the package and outside the package through the child class.
 If you do not make the child class, it cannot be accessed from outside the package.
 Public: The access level of a public modifier is everywhere.
-It can be accessed from within the class, outside the class, within the package and outside the package.
+It can be accessed from within the class, outside the class, within the package, and outside the package.

 Java Access Modifiers with Method Overriding

-If you are overriding any method, overridden method (i.e. declared in subclass) must not be more restrictive.
+If you are overriding any method, the overridden method (i.e. declared in a subclass) must not be more restrictive.

 .. code:: JAVA